 I think that’s confusing hypothesis with findings.
 No one is seriously reporting that they have found the cause of addiction.
 For one thing, there is seriously insufficient research to support a global generalization of that sort.

 People have been trying to find this mythical organic cause of addiction, and failing, for decades.
 What you report does go beyond the speculative, although it surely is not pure speculation.
 The research we have only supports informed speculation, to my mind.

 The ambiguity in this phrase – “…that accounts for why some people become addicted…” is dangerous.
 I think what you’re really trying to say is something like “…that accounts for why some addicts become addicts…” As written, you appear to be talking about all addicts, and that is far beyond what we can address with the research you review, I think.

 The fact remains that most people who drink alcohol are not addicts.
-Most people who use heroin are not addicts (little known fact).
-Most people given opiates for pain can’t wait to get off it them, because of their unpleasant cognitive side effects.
+Most people who use heroin are not addicts (little-known fact).
+Most people given opiates for pain can’t wait to get off of them, because of their unpleasant cognitive side effects.
 Those who become addicted are a small minority, and they seem all to have something in common: a persistent uncomfortable mental state which psychoactive substances/behaviors moderates.
 Happy people do not become addicts.